 What makes cigarettes so toxic and dangerous?

-There are 4,000 chemical components found in cigarettes and at least 250 of them are harmful to human health, according to the Centers for Disease Control and Prevention.
+There are more than 5,000 chemical components found in cigarette smoke and hundreds of them are harmful to human health, according to the Centers for Disease Control and Prevention.

 Here are a few examples:

 - 1,3-Butadiene is a chemical used to manufacture rubber.
 It is considered to be a carcinogenic chemical that can cause certain blood cancers.

 - Arsenic is used to preserve wood.
 Some arsenic compounds have been linked to cancer of the lung, skin, liver, and bladder.

 - Benzene is used to manufacture other chemicals.
 It can cause cancer, particularly leukemia, in humans.